hyecheol123/pix2pix_Deep_Learning-based_Approach_to_Prediction_of_Volcanic_Fallout_Spread/README.md

 ## [Code structure](docs/overview.md)
 To help users better understand and use our code, we briefly overview the functionality and implementation of each package and each module.

-## Pull Request
-You are always welcome to contribute to this repository by sending a [pull request](https://help.github.com/articles/about-pull-requests/).
-Please run `flake8 --ignore E501 .` and `python ./scripts/test_before_push.py` before you commit the code.
-Please also update the code structure [overview](docs/overview.md) accordingly if you add or remove files.

 ## Citation
 If you use this code for your research, please cite our papers.